Agatha Zamuner & Nathan Van der Borght

 Agatha: After my bachelor’s degree in Environmental Engineering, I realized that I was more interested in the science part than the engineering part of the programme.
 This master’s programme was therefore the perfect choice.

-I chose to pursue the Climate and Weather discipline of AES mainly because of my interest in environmental issues and environmental sustainability.
+I chose to pursue the Climate and Weather discipline mainly because of my interest in environmental issues and environmental sustainability.
 I believe that this master’s program allows me to delve deeper into all the processes behind climate and weather phenomena.
 What I particularly appreciate about the master‘s program is its extensive coverage of different topics within both the climate and weather fields.
 This allows me to gain a broader understanding of the underlying processes.

 Moreover, I like that what we are studying is extremely important nowadays as we are facing a climate crisis.
 Knowing how the climate and weather patterns will change in the future under a warming planet is essential to come up with possible mitigation and adaptation solutions in the future.